RCvetinskis/twitch/README.md

 # or
 bun dev
 ```
-Second, go to https://dashboard.ngrok.com/cloud-edge/endpoints and copy the endpoint;
+Second, go to https://dashboard.ngrok.com/cloud-edge/domains and copy the domain;

-Third, in  the new terminal run the command: ngrok http -(copied endpoint) 3000
+Third, in  the new terminal run the command: ngrok http -(copied domain) 3000

 Fourth,  open a new terminal and run npx prisma studio

-if the application is live  paste the copied endpoint to the browser.
+if the application is live  paste the copied domain to the browser.